-is ideal for a Washington state trail running vacation.
 Our low elevation of 1100 feet means winter comes late and spring comes early.
 Our fall colors are amazing, peaking in mid-October.
-You can run these routes into late November.
+You can usually run these routes into late November.
 Spring brings an incredible array of wildflowers, starting with glacial lilies and peaking with arrow-leaf balsam and lupine.
-In deep summer, when the valley runs are warmer, we suggest you head up into Icicle Canyon for runs in the Snow Lakes Wilderness, just a short drive from the inn.
+In deep summer, when the valley temperatures are warmer, we suggest you head up into Icicle Canyon for runs in the Snow Lakes Wilderness, just a short drive from the inn.

-There are several trails tha are within a short distance from the inn.
+There are several nice running trails that are within a short distance from the inn.

-Icicle Ridge Trail.
-You can drive or ride a mountain bike to the trail head, about three miles from the inn.
-This is an up and back, a great early season day hike with views of Tumwater and Icicle Canyon, the Wenatchee and Icicle rivers and surrounding mountains.
-There is a great turn-around and lunch spot 2 miles up, or go just a mile and see great views looking down into Leavenworth.
-Open late spring through early fall.
-If you drive, pick up a parking permit at the front desk.
-Green Trail Map 178 Leavenworth.
+Icicle Ridge Trail - You can drive or ride a mountain bike to the trail head, about three miles from the inn.
+This is a 6 mile up and back with views of Tumwater and Icicle Canyons, the Wenatchee and Icicle rivers and the surrounding Cascades.
+Due to its “Difficult” rating, this run is best left for the cooler temperatures of spring and fall.
+There is a great turn-around (and lunch) spot 2 miles up.
+Go just a mile more and see great views looking down into Leavenworth.
+This trail is open late spring through early fall.
+If you drive, pick up a parking permit at the front desk or at the trailhead.
+Use Green Trail Map 178 Leavenworth.

-Sauer Mountain.
-A challenging six-mile up and back, gaining 1950 feet.
+Sauer Mountain Trail - A challenging six-mile up and back, gaining 1950 feet.
 This is a stiff climb on a very smooth trail, perfect for a run.
 The trail was built across private land owned by Mr. Sauer and Forest Service land.
 At the top of Sauer Mountain, you get to sign in and write Mr. Sauer a note.
-In spring and fall, this trail canít be beat.
+In spring and fall, this trail can’t be beat.
 You'll want to get an early start to beat the heat.